LightlySaltedJam/ImageColorization/README.md

   <li>Compare current implementations with an established algorithm</li>

 ## Project Setup
-### In order to run, the folder structure should look something like this:
+### In order to run out of the box, the folder structure should look something like this:
 <ul>
   <li>color_images</li>
   <ul>